kika1s1/CoClinic/README.md

   - Integrated with a third-party video service  (Zoom API).
 - **Digital Prescriptions**:
   - Doctors can issue digital prescriptions that patients can download or view within the platform.
+- **Appointment Scheduling & Management**:
+  - Patients can schedule in-person or virtual appointments based on doctor availability.
+  - Doctors can manage their schedules, view upcoming appointments, and send reminders.

 ## Tech Stack